Kiaazad/PrincessTrainer-Jasmine/known issues.md

 - Scorpion opponent doesn’t do any damage.
 Mana/the blue bar goes down, even into the negatives, during the fight.
 Left in from combat testing?
 >>> sometimes the beast archetype will cast growl spell too many times, it will be fixed once we balance the spells and fights

+- You can buy items even if your inventory is full.
+The items vanish along with the gold.
+- When do shopkeepers get restocked?
+I waited a few days and didn’t see their items or gold get replenished.

+- The combat log/actions are spammed across the left of the screen, which wouldn’t be bad to see during fights...except the text stays forever.
+>>> combat log will be implemented in a better way

 # Explained:
 - You can miss getting the quest “Books for Jafar” if you decided to view the lamp on your own.
 Is there another way to start the quest?